TheCommsChannel/TC2-APRS-BBS/README.md

 python main.py
 ```

-Be sure you've followed the Python virtual environment steps above and activated it before running.
+Be sure you've followed the Python virtual environment steps above and activated it with `source venv/bin/activate` before running.
 You should see (venv) at the beginning of the command prompt

 ## BBS Usage